LogStudySE/LogStudy/README.md

 # Benchmark Details
 ## Task Definition
 ## LogBench-O
+The folder `/LogBench-O` contains the sampled files of LogBench-O.
 ## LogBench-T
+The folder `/LogBench-T` contains the sampled files of LogBench-T.

 # Example Results of each Baseline
 The folder `/examples` contains the sampled outputs of each baseline.